Jerakin/editor-script-atlas/README.md

     * Add any number of images to the selected atlas within an animation group.
 * Create New Atlas
     * Create a new atlas from the selected images
+    * Create a new atlas from a directory
+* Remove duplicated images
+    * Remove any duplicated images in an atlas

 ## Install
 You can use the these editor scripts in your own project by adding this project as a [Defold library dependency](https://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: